 When Walt Disney died, his company became creatively stagnant.
 Everyone who tried to do something new ran into the wall of, “is that what Walt would do?”
 The only projects that went forward were the ones that the company’s late founder had looked into doing at one time or another but had never pursued.
 Effectively the company was rooting through Walt’s trashcan in search of inspiration.
 This is something of a limiter to innovation.

-After a near fatal run in with corporate raiders in the 1980s, Walt’s son-in-law was fired, and Michael Eisner and company were brought on-board.
+After a near-fatal run-in with corporate raiders in the 1980s, Walt’s son-in-law was fired, and Michael Eisner and company were brought on board.

-The last of fails was the Black Cauldron, which was beaten at the box office by the Care Bears Movie.
+The last of the fails was the Black Cauldron, which was beaten at the box office by the Care Bears Movie.
 Which had already been out for months.
-Black Cauldron was already pretty far along in production when the new regime took power, so, it’s failure really wasn’t Eisner’s fault but there is no explaining that to angry stockholders.
+Black Cauldron was already pretty far along in production when the new regime took power, so, its failure really wasn’t Eisner’s fault but there is no explaining that to angry stockholders.

 In a bit of desperation, Eisner and Katzenberg held the first of their famous Gong Shows.
 These were big pitch meetings with all of the company’s creative types.
-The two winners of that first were, Oliver and Company and The Little Mermaid.
+The two winners of that first were Oliver and Company and The Little Mermaid.

 The rather underrated Oliver and Company is to my mind the real beginning of the Disney Renaissance.
 While not as famous as the Little Mermaid, it showed a great deal of innovation and broke with a lot of long-standing art practices that had once defined, but were now shackling the studio’s animation department.

-These shots weren’t concepts they were used as background art in the film itself.
+These shots weren’t concepts.
+They were used as background art in the film itself.

-This is the real point of this article.
+That is the real point of this article.

 Take a good look at them again.
-There is an intensity to the hand drawn animated work that computer animation can’t get anywhere near.
+There is an intensity to the hand-drawn animated work that computer animation can’t get anywhere near.
 The artist drew on his memories and how they influenced his emotions to produce these layouts.
 This what Manhattan at sunrise felt like to him.
 There was an attempt by his heart to touch yours when he applied brush to paper to create this.
 This is why hand 2D animation is so superior to CGI.

-Anyway, it was also the first Disney animated film to feature the songs of Ashman and Menken, whose work would define the music of Disney Renaissance.
+Anyway, it was also the first Disney animated film to feature the songs of Ashman and Menken, whose work would define the music of the Disney Renaissance.

 While I will be dragging CGI a lot here, I won’t say it doesn’t have its place in animation because this was also the first of the films to use computers to aid in the production of 2D in a way that the old cell and layout system simply could not.